wel51x/Sprint-Challenge--Hash-BC/README.md

-# Sprint Challenge: Hash Tables and Blockchain
+# Sprint Challenge - Winston: Hash Tables and Blockchain

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint, we learned how hash tables combine two data structures to get the best of both worlds and were introduced into the fascinating world of blockchains.
 In your challenge this week, you will demonstrate proficiency by solving algorithms in Python using hash tables and add another key feature to your blockchain.